0Brain/stayfit/README.md

  If you find that one of your pull reviews does not pass the CI server check due to a code style conflict, you can easily fix it by running: `./gradlew spotlessApply`, or running IntelliJ/Android Studio's code formatter.

+ ## Contributions

+If you've found an error in this sample, please file an issue.

+Patches are encouraged, and may be submitted by forking this project and submitting a pull request.
+Since this project is still in its very early stages, if your change is substantial, please raise an issue first to discuss it.